 The FDA bans any ingredients which have been scientifically proven to be harmful in trace quantities and above.
-There are other ingredients which can be just as hazardous, however they are not classified as unhealthy in such tiny amounts.
+There are other ingredients which can be just as hazardous, however, they are not classified as unhealthy in such tiny amounts.
 The public is still affected by the ingredients that aren’t banned due to quantity control.
 Therefore, you as the consumer need to be well educated about healthy products versus non-healthy products.

 Shampoo Companies Use Harmful Additives